The Bravest Man

 chili-eating, sheep-herding, murdering son of a bitch.

-(The sentence pronounced on a murderer by a federal trial judge in New Mexico, 1881)
+The sentence pronounced on a murderer by a federal trial judge in New Mexico, 1881.

 Beneath Us

-you, at least while you are watching, that it is only
+while you are watching, that it is only

-because miners sweat their guts out that superior
+because miners sweat their guts out that

-persons can remain superior.
-You and I
+superior persons can remain superior.

-and the editor of the Times Literary
+You and I and the editor of the Times

-Sup., and the Nancy poets and the Archbishop
+Literary Sup., and the Nancy poets

-of Canterbury and Comerade X, author
+and Comerade X, author of Marxism

-of Marxism for Infants–all of us really
+for Infants–all of us really owe the

-owe the comparative decency of our lives
+comparative decency of our lives

-to poor drudges underground, blackened to the eyes,
+to poor drudges underground, blackened

-with their throats full of coal dust, driving their shovels
+of coal dust, driving their shovels forward

-forward with arms and belly muscles of steel.
+with arms and belly muscles of steel.

 If this is love